 Concern with the unequal distribution of resources has existed for a long time.
 However, the concept of what is considered unequal depends on the beholder and her (historical) context.
 For instance, Plato (427-347 BC) thought that any disparity greater than a 5:1 income ratio between the rich and poor Athenians would trigger ethical imbalance and lead to social ills (Groom 2014).
 George Orwell claimed that an income ratio between the top and bottom of the population's pay above 10:1 was the threshold.
-And the US financier John Pierpont Morgan held anything beyond a ratio of 20:1 to be inappropriate (ibid).
-Nonetheless, in 2013, the actual pay difference between FTSE 100 chief executives and their employees' average pay lies at around 120 times, while that of some multinational companies' CEOs reaches 427 or 653 times their employees' median pay (ibid).
+And the US financier, John Pierpont Morgan, held anything beyond a ratio of 20:1 to be inappropriate.
+Nonetheless, in 2013, the actual pay difference between FTSE 100 chief executives and their employees' average pay lies at around 120 times, while that of some multinational companies' CEOs reaches 427 or 653 times their employees' median pay.
 How do we accept these levels?
 Has our preference for or acceptance of inequality changed that dramatically, or are we just ill-informed about the actual levels of inequality, and the harm it is inflicting on our societies?
-While the first option could be partially responsible for current circumstances, it is likely that the latter plays a larger role: we are not aware of the full extent of today's inequality.
+While the first option could be partially responsible for current circumstances, it is likely that the latter plays a large role as well: we are not aware of the full extent of today's inequality.

-The conventional inequality measure of the Gini coefficient, an index number between 0-1, is difficult to interpret to the lay person without training in comparative inequality analysis.
+This is at least partially because the conventional inequality measure of the Gini coefficient, an index number between 0-1, is difficult to interpret for the lay person without training in comparative inequality analysis.
 The enigma of an inequality level of 42 lowers the sense of urgency to act.
-Even if it was the answer to all the questions in the universe - what does it mean?
+Even if it was the answer to all the questions in the universe-what does it mean?

-Incidentally, the mainstream economic literature has long viewed inequality as an indispensable, not necessarily negative, side-effect to the development process (Justino, Litchfield & Whitehead 2003), since it was assumed to recede automatically once the country's income level increased (following the logic of a Kuznets-like inverted-U shape trajectory of inequality dynamics along the process of the country's development).
-Many researchers have challenged this dominant belief (e.g. Bourguignon 2004, Palma 2011, ECLAC 2010, Piketty 2014).
-Suggesting instead that there exists a negative correlation between growth and inequality, they have argued that inequality is bad for growth (unproductive nature of the investment of the rich; low levels of human capital held by the poor; demand pattern of the poor being biased towards local goods; political rejection of the masses caused by rising inequality, etc; Chang 2014), and that, unless interfered with, it will continue to increase.
+Incidentally, the mainstream economic literature has long viewed inequality as an indispensable, not necessarily negative, side-effect to the development process (Justino et al. 2003), since it was assumed to recede automatically once the country's income level increased and following the logic of a Kuznets-like inverted-U shape trajectory of inequality dynamics along the process of the country's development.
+Many researchers have challenged this dominant belief (e.g. Bourguignon 2004; ECLAC 2010; Palma 2011; Piketty 2014).
+Suggesting instead that there exists a negative correlation between growth and inequality, they have argued that high inequality is undesirable (unproductive nature of the investment of the rich; low levels of human capital held by the poor; demand pattern of the poor being biased towards local goods; political rejection of the masses caused by rising inequality, etc., see Chang 2014), and that, unless interfered with, it will continue to increase.
 However, these arguments have, more often than not, been sidelined in the discipline's official discourse.
-Accordingly, while some observers are concerned about the skewed income distribution as the "challenge of the century", others complain about "this preoccupation with inequality" (Krueger 2013).
+Accordingly, while some observers are concerned about the skewed income distribution as the 'challenge of the century',4 others complain about 'this preoccupation with inequality' (Krueger 2003).